-- Scoring - o A swing and a miss count as one attempt, and the athlete receives a score of zero. - o The athlete will score one point for making a stroke at, and striking the ball. - o A second point is scored if the ball stops on or within the 1.5 meter (4.9 feet) circle - o A third point is scored if the ball stops on or within the 0.5 meter (1.6 feet) circle. - o If the ball goes in the hole, a total of four points will be awarded for that attempt. - o The Short Putt score shall be the sum total of the five attempts. - Lavout - A target hole is selected and two circles are placed around the hole.
-The first circle shall have a radius of 0.5 meter (1.6 feet) and the second shall have a radius of 1.5 meters (4.9 feet) from the hole.
+- o A swing and a miss count as one attempt, and the athlete receives a score of zero. - The athlete will score one point for attempting a stroke and striking the ball, but it does not go into a circle. - o Two points are scored if the ball stops on or within the 1.5 meters (4.9 feet) circle. - o Three points are scored if the ball stops on or within the 0.5 meter (1.6 feet) circle. - o If the ball goes in the hole, a total of four points will be awarded for that attempt. - o The Short Putt score shall be the sum total of the five attempts.
+(Maximum of 20 points)